This post has been updated. It was originally published on 2/20/18.

 First, the best course of action is to clean up the clutter on your device: Get rid of apps you no longer need, delete photos and videos that have back-ups elsewhere, and maintain a healthy amount of spare storage space.
 Then run your benchmarks again to see if you need to take further action.

 Before you get started, safely back up all of your files, photos, and videos, because the reset process will wipe them all out.
-You should also double-check that you know your app and account passwords, as you'll need them to set up your phone again.
-When you're ready, on Android devices, open Settings and choose System, Reset options, and Erase all data (factory reset).
+You should also double-check that you know your app and account passwords, as you’ll need them to set up your phone again.
+When you’re ready, on Android devices, open Settings and choose System, Advanced, Reset options, and Delete all data (factory reset).
 On iPhones, go to Settings and select General, Reset, and Erase All Content and Settings.

 Once you’ve completed the reset, you’ll have to set up your phone from scratch once more.
 When you do, don’t forget to install a benchmarking tool or two to keep tabs on the system’s performance.